42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Delete an attachment

-Delete an attachment (and the attached file)
+Remove an attachment and its associated file.

 ### Example